nopSolutions/nopCommerce-Docs/en/developer/tutorials/unit-tests.md

 ![tests-project](_static/unit-tests/tests-project.jpg)

-On the screenshot, you can see the structure of the Nop.Tests project.
-The folders such as ``Nop.Core.Tests`` contain tests for the corresponding projects of the solution.
+In the screenshot, you can see the structure of the `Nop.Tests` project.
+The folders such as `Nop.Core.Tests` contain tests for the corresponding projects of the solution.
 The other files are responsible for the auxiliary and base classes.
-Let's look at the ``BaseNopTest`` class.
+Let's look at the `BaseNopTest` class.

 ### BaseNopTest